Westfield Chermside: 1990s

-21st Century
+21st century

 2000s

 In 2000, the second stage of the redevelopment opened which included a new mall containing a Kmart discount department store, Bi-Lo Mega Fresh supermarket, Target, a 900-seat food court and 100 specialty stores.
 Westfield Chermside was the first Westfield in QLD to feature 'The Street' entertainment and lifestyle precinct with new 16 screen Birch Carroll & Coyle cinema complex which opened in late 2000.
 The opening of the new cinema complex resulted in customers moving away from the cinemas at Westfield Toombul.

 In 2005, construction began on the first stage of the $150 million redevelopment.
 This development resulted in the expansion of the complex and includes a major discount department store, a supermarket, five mini majors, 100 speciality shops, additional 4000m² of commercial and mixed-use space and additional parking spaces.

 The first stage of the $200 million redevelopment opened on 18 October 2006 which included an open-space market square area surrounded by an alfresco dining area, new Woolworths supermarket, Big W discount department store, JB Hi-Fi, 80 specialty stores and an additional 2,300 parking spaces.
+The floor area increased from 78,000m² to 110,000m².
 Before the end of 2006, Borders, Dan Murphy's and another 20 specialty stores have opened.
 On 4 August 2007, the two level David Jones store officially opened as part of that redevelopment.

 In March 2008, the Bi-Lo supermarket closed down after eight years of trade.
 It was replaced by the first ever Harris Scarfe department store in Brisbane which opened 14 August 2008.
 On 14 November 2009, the Apple Store opened in the centre.